ABEDAVIDscripts/Employee_Layoffs_Data_Cleaning_and_Preparation/README.md

-# Layoffs Dataset Cleaning with MySQL
+# Employees Layoff Dataset Cleaning with MySQL

 ## Table of Contents